notification-system/docs/frontend-initial-spec.md

   * [Sample Test](samples/automation_notification_settings.dart)

 ## Simple Frontend Setup
-* The web front end automatically knows about all the endpoints, no setup required.
+* The Web version of the app automatically knows about all the endpoints within the system, no setup required.
-* The mobile/native implementation just need the initial setup configuration endpoint
+* The Mobile/Native implementation just need the initial setup configuration endpoint
   * Only the hostname is required, the app automatically distinguishes between production environment and development.
-Including https or http.
+Including https vs http or ws vs wss.

 ## Using JWT Tokens for security
 * Automatic refresh of access token when it expires